 Retail Sales YoY in Malaysia averaged 9.31 percent from 2013 until 2023, reaching an all time high of 56.40 percent in April of 2021 and a record low of -32.40 percent in April of 2020.
 This page provides - Malaysia Retail Sales YoY- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Retail Sales Yoy in Malaysia is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales Yoy in Malaysia to stand at 6.90 in 12 months time.
-In the long-term, the Malaysia Retail Sales YoY is projected to trend around 6.90 percent in 2020, according to our econometric models.
+Retail Sales YoY in Malaysia is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Retail Sales YoY is projected to trend around 2.80 percent in 2024 and 3.00 percent in 2025, according to our econometric models.